Contents

 Repentance is a multi-faceted concept encompassing a shift in both thought and behavior.
 According to the Bible, genuine repentance manifests as transformed actions (Luke 3:8–14; Acts 3:19).

-The essence of this transformation is succinctly captured by Paul when he reflects on his ministry to both Jews and Greeks.
+Paul succinctly captures the essence of this transformation when he reflects on his ministry to both Jews and Greeks.
 He proclaimed that true repentance involves not only a change of mindset but also a tangible shift in conduct (Acts 26:20).

 In essence, repentance can be defined as “a change of mind leading to a change of action,” as Scripture describes it.
 This means that authentic repentance goes beyond mere words, prompting individuals to align their deeds with their amended perspective.
 It signifies profound inner and outer transformation after genuine remorse.